Ketel Marte Player Props: Diamondbacks vs. Angels

-Ketel Marte -- with a slugging percentage of .718 in his past 10 games, including five home runs -- will be in action for the Arizona Diamondbacks versus the Los Angeles Angels, with Griffin Canning on the mound, on June 30 at 9:38 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Rays.
+In his last game he had a one-hit showing (1-for-4) against the Angels.

 Ketel Marte Game Info & Props vs. the Angels